-Tracking and compliance strategies are needed to ensure that regulations, such as the Prohibition of Certain Toxic Substances Regulations, 2012, limiting or eliminating the use of PFOS, PFOA, and LC-PFCAs are effective.
+Tracking and compliance strategies are needed to ensure that regulations, such as the Prohibition of Certain Toxic Substances Regulations, 2012, (PCTSR) limiting or eliminating the use of PFOS, PFOA, LC-PFCAs and their salts and precursors are effective.

 ECCC undertakes outreach activities to encourage the regulated community to achieve compliance with the PCTSR by raising stakeholder awareness of the prohibition and associated requirements.
-Compliance promotion activities include maintaining a database of stakeholders, maintaining a page on the CEPA Environmental Registry website, providing guidance materials and responding to inquiries from stakeholders.
+Compliance promotion activities include maintaining a database of stakeholders, maintaining a page on the CEPA Environmental Registry website, providing guidance materials, and responding to inquiries from stakeholders.
 In addition, promotional materials (such as factsheets and web materials) are developed and distributed as required.